de-odex/_...-___----....-..__---_---..-...__.__-_-..-_--.-.__-__..-___.-._--_.-..._____..---.__..-._-.__-.__/notes.md

 - doomscrolling

 ## implementation
-- forth "backend"/core running in browser via webassembly
+- wenyan "backend"/core, using the browser implementation
 - svelte frontend cuz im an idiot
 - other webassembly stuff cuz why not